metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/asset-burn.md

 ---
-title: "Core Candy Machine - Asset Burn Guard"
+title: Asset Burn Guard
-metaTitle: "Core Candy Machine - Guards - Asset Burn"
+metaTitle: "Asset Burn Guard | Core Candy Machine"
 description: "The Core Candy Machine 'Asset Burn' guard restricts minting to holders of a predefined Collection and burns the holder's Asset during purchase from the Core Candy Machine."
 ---